+I was incredibly sad for a number years.
 At the time I was working in the corporate jungle of Johannesburg.
-I was incredibly sad for a number years afterwards.
 Eight years later my father died.
 He died on my mom's birthday.
-His children were at his side watching him take his final breathe.
+His children were at his side as he took his final breathe.
 I will never forget that privileged moment with all its sadness and the strength I drew from it.

 I left the corporate world, got divorced, was blessed with a beautiful son, picked up my camera and went to work.
 I soon learnt that no one owes you anything.
 More importantly I learnt that "nothing teaches nothing".

 I get it now.
 Putting oneself out there is risky.
 The world is a very unkind place.
 When I've considered removing my story from my site I'm told by another how moved they were by it.
 So it is still up.

 Since my career began in 2005 I've witnessed and captured both happiness and sadness, however, the lens works both ways.
 Maya Angelou said it so beautifully.
 "I've learnt that people will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel!"